andrewcooke/pytyp/doc-src/pytyp.s11n.base.rst

 Pytyp can *encode* from Python classes to dicts.
 It can also *decode* dicts back into Python classes.

+The functions and classes here form the basis for :mod:`pytyp.s11n.json` and :mod:`pytyp.s11n.yaml` - you may find the examples here useful in understanding how the process works, but probably want to call the routines in those packages.

 .. automodule:: pytyp.s11n.base

 .. _encoding: